Services

 Through a safe, supportive therapeutic relationship, we work to understand patterns and build more secure ways of relating to yourself and others.
 Attachment therapy focuses on how early connections shape the way you relate, trust, and navigate emotions in your current life.

-EXPOSURE AND RESPONSE PREVENTION (ERP)
+EXPOSURE & RESPONSE PREVENTION (ERP)

 Guides you in gradually facing feared thoughts, situations, or sensations without relying on avoidance or compulsions.
 Over time, this retrains your brain to tolerate uncertainty, reduce overthinking, and break the cycles that maintain distress.
 Gold standard treatment for OCD and other anxiety related disorders.